Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Introduction

 \section{Introduction}

 Text-based image editing models~\citep{labs2025kontext,brooks2023instructpix2pix,xiao2025omnigen,sheynin2024emu,zhang2025context} have recently emerged as powerful tools for controllable image generation and manipulation, enabling users to modify images through textual descriptions.
 However, many visual transformations are inherently difficult to articulate precisely through text alone.
-For example, consider describing the transformation that converts a photo into the style of a specific painting, or conveying an exact target pose through text.
-Such limitations motivates alternative paradigms that can capture and apply complex visual transformations.
+For example, consider describing the transformation that converts a photograph into the style of a specific painting, or conveying an exact target pose through text.
+Such inherent limitations motivate the need for alternative paradigms that can capture and apply complex visual transformations.

 Visual analogy learning~\citep{imageanalogies} offers a compelling solution to this challenge by enabling models to understand transformations through examples rather than explicit descriptions.
 In this paradigm, given a triplet of images $\{\rva, \rva', \rvb\}$, the goal is to generate an image $\rvb'$ such that the visual relationship $\rva:\rva' :: \rvb:\rvb'$ holds.
 That is, the transformation applied between $\rva$ and $\rva'$ should be analogously applied to $\rvb$ to produce $\rvb'$.
 This approach allows users to specify complex visual changes through demonstration, making it possible to capture nuanced transformations that would be difficult or impossible to describe textually.